adalal80/Gravity/_posts/2016-10-19-DataScienceSalaries.md

 | City_washington dc | -2.025796    |

+The strongest negative coefficients are New York, Washington DC, San Francisco, and Boston.
+These have a negative relationship with probability of the salary being above median.
+This could be due to the high cost of living in these areas.

-# Regression - Model 2
+### Regression - Model 2

 Since the indeed dataframe does not contain Houston and Kansas City, these must be dropped from the glassdoor dataframe.
 From there, we perform the same regression as we used in the previous regression.
 126 observations were dropped.